SparkPost/support-docs/content/analyst/general/how-to-setup-sso.md

 ![](media/general_how_to_setup_sso_1.png)

-_Optional, if the account is configured on our end to allow it) Attribute Statements:_
+_Optional (if the account is configured on our end to allow it) Attribute Statements:_
 * nativeUserId
 * nativeAccountId